AsmaAlibert/odm-dsi-docker/dsi-runtime/docs/advance.md

 Build the image using docker
 docker build -t myImage .

-### Pass custom templates to a dsi-runtime docker container.
+### Pass custom templates to a dsi-runtime docker container

 Put your templates in the named volume `dsiruntime_volume-templates`.